 News about the harmful effects of asbestos and the need to remove it has reached the far corners of the world.
-What was then considered a promising discovery has now become one of the deadliest toxins our planet has ever encountered.
+What was then considered a promising discovery (see homepage for more details) has now become one of the deadliest toxins our planet has ever encountered.
 In the last ten years, information about the deadly effects of asbestos has spread like wildfire alarming billions of people worldwide particularly individuals who were exposed to asbestos in their homes.
 Like all other discoveries, asbestos was, for a time, put on a pedestal and it lasted for centuries.
 The demand for asbestos only stopped when cases of fatal disease conditions surfaced and all pointed to asbestos as the culprit.

 Here are 5 important facts about asbestos you need to know about:

 Asbestos is a term used to describe a group of minerals that were believed but later on proven to be inextinguishable.
 Asbestos was first used in the year 1800s and because of its exceptional characteristics; asbestos soon gained immense popularity during the UK’s industrial era.
 Some of its venerated features include its incredible flexibility, outstanding strength, and exceptional resistant qualities.
 What makes this material unique is the fact that it can be woven and since it’s very versatile, it was dubbed as a “magic mineral”.

 Fact#2: The Use of Asbestos is Legally Prohibited

 When asbestos is disturbed it will release dust particles into the air and once inhaled can get lodged inside the lungs for years.
 Over time, it will result in serious health conditions such as mesothelioma or asbestosis.
 Asbestos was banned in many countries all over the world in the 1980s and 1990s.
 Sadly, in the year 2009, approximately two million tons of asbestos was mined in China and Russia – two of the world’s biggest producers of asbestos.
 Reports of asbestos-related deaths continuously increase year after year.